-Auckland's growth is forecast to create major challenges in getting to and from work.
-For many people, work will be a long distance away from home, meaning a long commute.
+Auckland's growth is forecast to create major challenges in getting around, especially commuting to and from work.
+For many people, work will be a long distance away from home, meaning long journeys.

-Housing growth is likely to spread significantly into new greenfield areas on the periphery of urban Auckland.
-At the same time, changes in Auckland's economy means job growth is likely to cluster in major centres.
+Housing growth is expected to take place across Auckland, including in new greenfield areas on the urban periphery.
+At the same time, the ongoing evolution of Auckland's economy means job growth is expected to cluster in major centres.

 What this means